Rachel Carson: Relationship with Dorothy Freeman

 Carson met Dorothy M. Freeman in the summer of 1953 on Southport Island, Maine.
 Freeman had written to Carson welcoming her to the area when she had heard that the famous author was to become her neighbor.
-It was the beginning of a devoted friendship that would last the rest of Carson's life.
+It was the beginning of a devoted friendship that lasted the rest of Carson's life.
 Their relationship was conducted mainly through letters and during summers spent together in Maine.
 Over 12 years, they exchanged around 900 letters.
 Many of these were published in the book Always, Rachel, published in 1995 by Beacon Press.

 Carson's biographer, Linda J. Lear, writes that "Carson sorely needed a devoted friend and kindred spirit who would listen to her without advising and accept her wholly, the writer as well as the woman."
 She found this in Freeman.
 The two women had common interests, nature chief among them, and began exchanging letters regularly while apart.
-They shared summers for the remainder of Carson's life and meet whenever else their schedules permitted.
+They shared summers for the remainder of Carson's life and met whenever else their schedules permitted.

 Concerning the depth of their relationship, commentators have said: "the expression of their love was limited almost wholly to letters and very occasional farewell kisses or holding of hands".
 Freeman shared parts of Carson's letters with her husband to help him understand the relationship, but much of their correspondence was carefully guarded.
 Some believe Freeman and Carson's relationship was romantic in nature.
-One of the letters from Carson to Freeman reads: “But, oh darling, I want to be with you so terribly that it hurts!”, while in another, Freeman writes: “I love you beyond expression...
-My love is boundless as the Sea.”
+One of the letters from Carson to Freeman reads: "But, oh darling, I want to be with you so terribly that it hurts!", while in another, Freeman writes: "I love you beyond expression...
+My love is boundless as the Sea."
 Carson's last letter to Freeman before her death ends with: "Never forget, dear one, how deeply I have loved you all these years."